-In Seville last week I had my camera stolen on the third day of my four-day break, a major blow as this time it was my zoom camera so the images I took were different to those I’d taken on my last visit – and, I like to think – better.
+In Seville last week I had my camera stolen on the third day of my four-day break, a major blow as this time it was my zoom camera so the images I took were different to those I’d taken on my last visit and, I like to think, better.

-However, after an evening of crying into my beer, or my Rioja, I just had to get on with things and determine to be more careful in future.
+However, after an evening of crying into my Rioja, I just had to get on with things and determine to be more careful in future.
 The loss was my own fault.
 I had the camera on a table at the Casa de Las Teresas bar, probably the most famous bar in Seville, moved to look at some pencil drawings on the wall in front of me which left the opening for an opportunist to walk by and whip the camera away.
 My travelling companion had been sitting there too but was looking out through the door at something happening in the street.
 It was a daring move to grab the camera from under our eyes like that.

 We still had four glorious days in Seville which is a genuinely over-the-top city of bulls and flamenco, dark-eyed beauties and white-washed alleys, a blazing sun beating down from a dark blue sky and never-ending late nights.
 It’s the place to go if you’ve fallen for the romance of Carmen, Hemingway’s Toreros, and the lure of castanets and cante hondo, and if you want to drink manzanilla in a white-washed bodega late at night, or ride through the dappled park in a horse and carriage.
 Seville is Spain’s party town and I love it.
 I was seduced by its magic a long time ago and have never recovered.

-This massive building is the city’s most impressive edifice after the cathedral, for its sheer grandeur.
+This massive building is the city’s most impressive edifice – after the cathedral – for its sheer grandeur.
 Some people hate it, thinking it overblown and ornate, a blot on the older Seville, but I love it.
 What is certain is that no one should miss it on a trip to Andalucia’s capital, along with the many pavilions in and around the Parque Maria Luisa.

-Elegantly curving over the moat are four bridges representing the four ancient kingdoms of Spain: Castille, Aragon, Navarre and Leon.
+Elegantly curving over the moat are four bridges representing the four ancient kingdoms of Spain, Castille, Aragon, Navarre and Leon.

 Their supports are made of brightly painted ceramic tiles, which add an extra zing to the architecture, and in the centre of it all is the Plaza itself.

-Coloured ceramics feature heavily around Plaza de España – the provincial alcoves, the walls, ornate bridges and balustrades being all covered in painted tiles.
+In fact, coloured ceramics feature heavily around Plaza de España – the provincial alcoves, the walls, ornate bridges and balustrades being all covered in painted tiles.

 For me, the best way to approach the Plaza de España is by horse and carriage.
 Touristy, I know, but a ride through Maria Louisa Park to this lavish display of Spanishness, is very Sevillana and highly recommended.
 Pick a carriage up near the Cathedral, or the bull-ring, and fix your price.
 It’s not too expensive (a 75 minute trip around the main sights of the city will only cost you €40 so you could do that and get off at the Plaza España: if there are two or three of you that makes it very reasonable).